ansible-lockdown/github_windows_IaC/docs/README.md

 These secrets must be configured under `Settings → Secrets → Actions` (repo or org level).
-The Private repos will need to be configured in the individual repos because the org secrets do not funtion in private on our current plan.:
+The Private repos will need to be configured in the individual repos because the org secrets do not function in private on our current plan.:

 | Secret Name              | Description                                       |
 |--------------------------|---------------------------------------------------|